ajithcravi-official/machine-learning/README.md

 ## Prerequisites

 1. Basic coding knowledge
-2. Nodejs as this series is based on Nodejs
+2. Nodejs, as this series is based on Nodejs